-How will you survive a 12 month + driving ban, because that is what you face if found guilty?
+How will you survive a driving ban of 12 months or more, because that is what you face if found guilty?

 Help is at hand, but you need to make that first call – for a first consultation – which will not cost you a penny!

 - The Police and Crown Prosecution Service (CPS) want to process your case as quickly as possible and get you off the road.
 That urgency can be their undoing and could lead them to making fatal errors in their case!

 - If convicted you are looking towards a minimum disqualification of 12 months: on first conviction this should be reduced by 25% if you complete a so-called ‘Drink Drive Awareness course’.

 - Disqualifications are graded depending on the amount of alcohol in your system: thus, if you blow 40 in a breath test the ban will be 12 months, rising to 17 months if you blow 60.
 At 90 the ban will be for 23 months and so on – increasing in severity proportionate to your level of alcohol.